 “Sense of the Season” is part of the Cotillion Christmas Traditions series of traditional Regency Christmas stories.
 The ebook is scheduled for release November 28, followed shortly by release in print.
 This year, there are so many Christmas stories in the series that there will be two separate print anthologies.
 “Sense of the Season” will be part of the Cotillion Christmas Celebrations anthology.

 And I am working on something other than Christmas stories, honest!
 Edits are underway for the third Karen Maxwell mystery, Roped In, about crimes in the world of competitive jump rope.

-Two of my not-so-traditional “traditional” Regency romances have just been released in print.
+Two of my not-so-traditional “traditional” Regency romances are now available in print.
 Deceptive Behavior is my updated version of a popular 18th Century farce.
 When the hero comes to meet his intended bride, he mistakenly falls in love with a maid instead.
 But the maid turns out to be the woman he was supposed to marry, so everything’s okay –or is it?
 In my version of the story we go beyond the mistaken identity mishap to find out what comes next.